bids-standard/bids-specification/src/02-common-principles.md

 Finally, you can notice how different entities are separated by an underscore (`_`).

-With this system we can name datafiles in a very human readable way:
+With this system we can name datafiles in a human readable way:
 `sub-01_task-rest_eeg.edf`

 From the file name alone, a user can tell that the file contains resting state